-References and resources that we have found helpful in compiling this briefing:
+References that we found helpful in compiling this briefing:

 Angell, C., Alexander, J. and Hunt, J.A.
 (2015) 'Draw, write and tell': A literature review and methodological development on the 'draw and write' research method Journal of Early Childhood Research Vol. 13(1) 17-28.